tudat-team/tudat-space/docs/source/_src_user_guide/state_propagation/propagation_setup/translational/radiation_pressure_acceleration.rst

 For point source only:

-* Received fraction of 'ideal' irradiance, given by the shadow function (between 0 and 1) as a result of occulting bodies,  :func:`~tudatpy.numerical_simulation.propagation_setup.dependent_variable.received_irradiance_shadow_function`,
+* Received fraction of 'ideal' irradiance, given by the shadow function (between 0 and 1) as a result of occulting bodies,  :func:`~tudatpy.numerical_simulation.propagation_setup.dependent_variable.received_irradiance_shadow_function`

 For extended source only:

-* ``visibleAndEmittingSourcePanelCountDependentVariable("TargetBody", "SourceBody")``: number of source panels contributing to irradiance at target
-* ``visibleSourceAreaDependentVariable("TargetBody", "SourceBody")``: total area of source panels contributing to irradiance at target
+* Total area of source panels contributing to irradiance at target (e.g. area of spherical cap that is panelled for computing the radiation pressure), :func:`~tudatpy.numerical_simulation.propagation_setup.dependent_variable.visible_radiation_source_area`

 Assumptions
 ===========